briwagner/learn-buffalo/README.md

 * db name: modelsdemo for dev, and modelsdemo_test for test
 * db user: buffalo
 * password: 'password'

-### Going Further

-* foreign-key constraint violation; allow child entities to have NULL for parent

 ## Buffalo Project